-- · In 1998, Second Sight was founded. - · In 2002, we commenced clinical trials in the US for our prototype product, the Argus I retinal prosthesis. - In 2007, we commenced clinical trials in the US for the Argus II System, which later became our first commercial product. - In 2011, we received marketing approval in Europe (CE Mark) for the Argus II System. - In 2013, we received marketing approval in the United States (FDA) for the Argus II System. - In 2014, we launched the Argus II in the US, completed our initial public offering ("IPO"), and began trading on NASDAQ under the symbol "EYES." - In 2015, we commenced a clinical trial in the UK for an expanded indication for the Argus II System in individuals with dry AMD.
+- In 1998, Second Sight was founded. - In 2002, we commenced clinical trials in the US for our prototype product, the Argus I retinal prosthesis. - In 2007, we commenced clinical trials in the US for the Argus II System, which later became our first commercial product. - In 2011, we received marketing approval in Europe (CE Mark) for the Argus II System. - In 2013, we received marketing approval in the United States (FDA) for the Argus II System. - In 2014, we launched the Argus II in the US, completed our initial public offering ("IPO"), and began trading on NASDAQ under the symbol "EYES." - In 2015, we commenced a clinical trial in the UK for an expanded indication for the Argus II System in individuals with dry AMD.

-We began selling the Argus II System in Europe at the end of 2011, Saudi Arabia in 2012, the United States and Canada in 2014, Turkey in 2015, and Taiwan in 2017.
-We have full regulatory approval to sell in these regions.
-We sell primarily through our direct sales force, but use distributors in Spain and Turkey.
-We recently signed distribution agreements in Argentina and Iran.
-We are at various stages of discussions with a number of other distributors for other countries outside of the U.S.
+We began selling the Argus II System in Europe at the end of 2011, Saudi Arabia in 2012, the United States and Canada in 2014, Turkey in 2015, and Taiwan, South Korea and Russia in 2017.
+With the exception of Taiwan and Russia, we have full regulatory approval to sell in these regions.
+In Taiwan and Russia we have limited regulatory approval but we are working to obtain full regulatory approval in both countries.
+We sell primarily through our direct sales force, but use distributors in certain countries.